srukelman/micromouse/README.md

 <figure>
     <img src='./resources/bfs_solving.gif'
         alt='maze-solving-animation' />
-    <figcaption style='text-align:center'>obligatory maze solving gif</figcaption>

 </figure>

-There are 2 Parts to this project
-First there is the MazeMaker which is a UI for designing mazes Second there is the MazeSolver which is supposed to emulate a micromouse solving the maze

 ## MazeMaker
 The goal for this is that it will create a maze on it own but to make it quicker to design mazes manually I created a simple GUI that lets you make the maze.
 Then the maze maker outputs the maze to a text file that can then be imported by the maze solver.

-### How the Manual GUI works

-### How the Maze Generating Algorithm works

 ## MazeSolver
 The goal of this is that I will be able to create and test different maze solving algorithms just to learn how to design better algorithms.